Falcon Oil & Gas Ltd. - Granting of stock options

 Granting of stock options

-30 November 2022 - Falcon Oil & Gas Ltd. (TSXV: FO, AIM: FOG) announces that on 29 November 2022 it granted incentive stock options (“Options”) to Tom Layman (Non-Executive Director) to purchase 2,500,000 common shares of Falcon at an exercise price of GBP£0.15 (equivalent to CDN$0.24) under the stock option plan approved at Falcon’s annual shareholders meeting held on 14 July 2022.
+30 November 2022 - Falcon Oil & Gas Ltd. FOFOG)) announces that on 29 November 2022 it granted incentive stock options ("Options") to Tom Layman (Non-Executive Director) to purchase 2,500,000 common shares of Falcon at an exercise price of GBP£0.15 (equivalent to CDN$0.24) under the stock option plan approved at Falcon's annual shareholders meeting held on 14 July 2022.

 The Options have a vesting schedule allowing for 1/3 of the Options to vest immediately with an additional 1/3 vesting on each subsequent anniversary until the Options are fully vested on 29 November 2024.
 The Options have an expiry date of 28 November 2027.